Coffee Prices Fall as Brazil’s Coffee Harvest Expected to Resume

 Soaring coffee exports from Vietnam, the world’s largest robusta producer, are bearish for robusta prices.
 On May 9, Vietnam’s National Statistics Office reported that Vietnam’s 2026 coffee exports (Jan-Apr) rose by +15.8% y/y to 810,000 MT.
 Vietnam’s 2025 coffee exports jumped by +17.5% y/y to 1.58 MMT.
 Also, Vietnam’s 2025/26 coffee production is projected to climb +6% y/y to a 4-year high of 1.76 MMT (29.4 million bags).

 ICE coffee inventories have trended lower over the past 2 months, which is supportive of coffee prices.
-ICE arabica coffee inventories fell to a 3.5-month low of 435,430 bags last Friday.
-Also, ICE robusta inventories fell to a 2-year low of 3,631 lots on May 15.
+ICE arabica coffee inventories fell to a 3.5-month low of 434,930 on Monday.
+Meanwhile, ICE robusta inventories fell to a 2-year low of 3,631 lots on May 15 before rebounding mildly to 3,864 lots on Monday.

 Concerns that an El Niño weather pattern could hurt Brazil’s coffee crop next year are supportive for prices.
 Coffee trader Commercial said the El Niño weather pattern may delay rains in Brazil this September and October, when tree flowering normally occurs, hurting Brazil’s 2026/27 coffee crop.
 The US National Oceanic and Atmospheric Administration (NOAA) estimates a 82% probability that El Niño conditions will emerge between May and July and persist through the end of the year, with a 67% chance of a “Super El Niño.”